 - a.
 Recognise land is a land is an irreplaceable and exhaustible resource

 - b.
 Ensure the sustainable use or development of land in accordance with capability to provide the greatest economic and social for the region's communities benefit at least cost to natural values

 - c.
 Identify land for

-- i. protection and conservation
+- protection and conservation i.

 - ii. primary production

 - iii. economic activity

-- iv. settlement
+- settlement iv.

-- v. community, transport and utility infrastructure
+- community, transport and utility infrastructure

-- vi. tourism and recreation
+- tourism and recreation